Everybody Wants Some!!

 Shenanigans are immediately underway as the group cruise around, hit on girls, talk baseball, and drink beer at one of several local bars.
 Primal masculine youth characteristics abound as the macho posturing of young American males is displayed by most members of the group.
 They constantly put each other down with homophobic slurs, make jokes about each other's inadequate penis size while bragging about their own, boast about sexual exploits with young women, drink alcohol, and smoke weed.
 The bullshitting is relentless as they carry on pranks and stunts to no end.
 And there's a hazing procedure for the freshmen, as in Dazed, although not nearly as much time is dedicated to it here.
 Despite all this, there's an assumed competitive comradery; they're bonded by their identities as baseball players and take the prospect of victory on the field very seriously.
 One of the veteran players tells Jake that all the merciless ribbing off the field is what makes them such a good team on it.

-While Everybody has much in common with numerous run-of-the-mill teen/college sex comedies, there are enough esoteric, idiosyncratic elements to register it just a notch higher.
+Everybody has much in common with numerous run-of-the-mill teen/college sex comedies, but there are enough esoteric, idiosyncratic elements to register it just a notch higher.
 While initially the guys are largely indistinguishable from each other as typical fratboy dufuses, distinct personalities emerge as we get to know them; there's a cowboy hat-wearin' hillbilly, a bearded pot-smokin' hippie philosopher, an ultra-conceited goofball, etc. But these "types" are not overplayed to clichéd proportions, and we can see ourselves in aspects of all of them.
-This is a quality that Dazed also excellently displays, presenting a range of individual characteristics within a larger framework of shared cultural commonalities, and despite over-the-top kookiness in many respects, it all feels pretty realistic.
+This is a quality that Dazed also excellently displays, presenting a range of individual characteristics within a larger framework of shared cultural commonalities, and despite over-the-top kookiness in many respects, it still feels pretty realistic.
 We know guys like this.
 The hyper-masculine posing rings true of young males in their time and place; stuck between boyhood and manhood, independent for the first time in their lives, their places secured in sports-obsessed American society first and foremost as baseball players.

 Many characters initially come off as obnoxious dolts—egotistical boneheads constantly engaging in comic buffoonery.
 Throughout the film I found myself wanting them to show more intelligent, sophisticated dimensions, to drop the barriers of their social facades as they get to know each other.
 This eventually does happen, to a degree, as the ensemble narrows to focus on Jake and the three or four teammates he bonds with most, increasing their likeability.
 But I wanted this a bit more than is delivered.
 Not that I needed any sentimental heart-to-heart conversations about serious life issues, because that would've been corny and out of place in a film of this kind.
 But a touch more authentic bonding might've been good to take the edge off the rough-and-tumble college party debauchery and sexism.